infinum/android-handbook/Development environment setup.md

 - Git—`brew install git` ([brew docs](http://brew.sh/))
 - Zeplin—`brew cask install zeplin` ([brew cask docs](https://caskroom.github.io/))

-## Setup java JDK
+## Setup Java JDK

-Java JDK comes embedded in Android studio and is often more compatible, therefore we don't need to manually download and install JDK.
-However Android studio by default uses systems JDK so project structure needs to be changed in order to use embedded one.
+Java JDK comes embedded in Android studio and is often more compatible, so we don't need to manually download and install JDK.
+However, Android studio uses systems JDK by default, so the project structure needs to be changed in order to use the embedded one.

-- On welcome screen go to Configure -> Default project structure... and change JDK location to Embedded JDK
+- On the welcome screen, go to Configure -> Default project structure... and change JDK location to Embedded JDK.
-- If you have opened a project without following the first step go to File -> Project structure... -> SDK Location and change JDK location to Embedded JDK, then go to File -> Other settings -> Default project structure... and change JDK location to Embedded JDK
+- If you have opened a project without following the first step, go to File -> Project structure... -> SDK Location and change JDK location to Embedded JDK.
+Then, go to File -> Other settings -> Default project structure... and change JDK location to Embedded JDK.

 ## Import code style

 To make working with the rest of the team easier, we all use the same code style settings.
-This ensures there are no unnecessary changes caused by code style differences and also makes it easier to conform to the established ckeckstyle rules.
+This ensures that there are no unnecessary changes caused by code style differences.
+It also makes it easier to conform to the established ckeckstyle rules.
 The code style includes Java, Kotlin, and XML styles.

-To import Infinum's code style:
+To import Infinum's code style, follow these steps:

 1. Download [code style file](https://github.com/infinum/android-handbook-private/blob/master/files/InfinumCodeStyle.xml)
 2. Open Preferences -> Editor -> Code Style